 Analyzing different depots has brought to light a typology of the hairstyle which helps to date individual finds.
 The first phase is represented by a series of deep parallel waves or twists running back from the forehead to a large flat coil of plaits at the back of the head.
 All of the statuettes are dated to the third quarter of the fourth century B.C.
-These are the examples of the coiffure which begun in Hellenistic times.
+These provide examples of the coiffure which begun in Hellenistic times.
 There are several variants of the coiffure – the plaits are wound round the head rather than at the back of it (an early stage of the true melon coiffure), the plaits appear wound in a coil around the back of the head (figurine in the Metropolitan museum).
 The early phases of the variant of coiffure do not seem to have had a very long life, probably not more than twenty or thirty years (Thompson, D.B., 121).

-The second phase of the melon coiffure, in which the plaits at the back of the head have lost the nature of a coil and assumed that of buns, is presumably to be dated in the third century B.C. on the evidence from Corinth.
+The second phase of the melon coiffure, in which the plaits at the back of the head have lost the nature of a coil and assumed that of buns, is presumably dated in the third century B.C. on the evidence from Corinth.
 The bun turns into a knot early in the third century and becomes the best known form of the melon coiffure, of which innumerable examples exist from all over the Greek world (Thompson, H., Thompson, D.B., 1987, 221).

 Věra